 If the building has a history of large and consistent annual increases, it suggests that the building either has an unsustainable cost structure or the building is poorly managed.

-The most expensive repair bills for apartment buildings in NYC typically relate to elevators, boilers and heating systems, façade work and the roof.
-Buying into a building which has recently upgrade some or all of these components will help minimize the risk of you receiving a special assessment bill.
+The most expensive repair bills for apartment buildings in NYC typically relate to elevators, boilers and heating systems, façade work as well as roof and sidewalk/vault repairs.
+Buying into a building which has recently upgrade some or all of these components will help minimize the risk of receiving a special assessment in the first few years after closing.

 If you anticipate moving for work every few years, then renting in NYC is a better financial decision than buying.